MLA Approved Locksmiths are Vetted Inspected Qualified

-Do you have problem with your uPVC door lock?
-Are you trying to shut or lock your uPVC door but cannot close the door properly? uPVC doors not closing in cold or hot weather is a very common problem that locksmiths often get called out to fix.
+Will your uPVC Door not lock?
+Are you trying to shut or lock your uPVC door but cannot close the door properly?
+A uPVC door not locking in cold or hot weather is a very common problem that locksmiths often get called out to fix.

-If you cannot close or lock your upvc door our guide below should help you with common uPVC door lock problems.
+If your uPVC door won’t lock or shut, our guide below should help answer why these common uPVC door lock problems happen.

 A locksmith can definitely help with a uPVC door not locking, many locksmiths work with uPVC and specialise in lock repairs.
 So will work on uPVC daily basis and typically will have great knowledge and understanding of how they work.

 The locksmith should be able to diagnose the issue within minutes, with a few simple assessments and checks.

 If your uPVC door won’t lock when closed shut, this is due to alignment and in most cases is easy to fix either by adjusting the lock strike/keep or roller points or by adjusting the door hinges.

 A locksmith will usually just charge a labour price for this sort of job, likely to be from £65 per hour.

 For average locksmith labour prices see our locksmith prices here.

 If your uPVC door won’t lock even when still open this is usually because of the following reasons: